Keto Pumpkin Brownies vegan, paleo brownies with a thick, fudgy, gooey texture.

 What I love the most about this recipe?
 There is NO flour and NO eggs.
-Pumpkin puree is magic, it binds all the others ingredients together perfectly well to create the most delicious fudgy healthy pumpkin brownies.
+Pumpkin puree is magic.
+It binds all the others ingredients together perfectly well to create the most delicious fudgy healthy pumpkin brownies.
 Yes, those are definitely healthy one!

 - Pumpkin puree

-- Melted coconut oil – refined coconut oil has no coconut flavor
+- Melted coconut oil – refined coconut oil has no coconut flavor.

 - Pumpkin pie spices